-Nostalgic Christmas A-Z
+Nostalgic Holidays A-Z

 When I think back on my childhood Christmas there are certain words and memories that stay with me most throughout the years.
 Silver tinsel, Santa Claus wrapping paper, sticky square bottomed bows, Charlie Brown carols on my tape player, my first Cabbage Patch Kid, warming up by the wood burning stove, and watching my mom unwrap the gift I bought her each year at the jewelry counter at JCPenney.